-- Provisions that expand the definition of "client" to include, e.g., far-flung affiliates and even future affiliates.
-The current D.C.
-Rules allow this but in doing so, according to these firms, they "unduly limit other representations by the law firm, particularly in transactional matters, that do not threaten harm or unfairness to the entity being represented or its family of affiliates."
-The comment stated that if nothing else, the "sheer difficulty" of compliance is a strike against allowing such arrangements.
-More importantly, the commenters question whether this serves any legitimate purpose under the Rules. - Provisions that limit representation of a client's competitors.
-This, say the commenters, is a restriction on a lawyer's right to practice and on "the right of future clients to retain the counsel of their choice."
-If it requires disclosure of information about other clients, it also raises confidentiality concerns under Rule 1.6.
-Here, too, the commenters question whether this type of restriction serves any purpose other than "to prevent other prospective clients from engaging competent counsel of their choice." - Provisions that redefine "issue" and "positional" conflicts and/or empower the client to decide unilaterally what constitutes a conflict.
+- Provisions that limit representation of a client's competitors.
+This, said the commenters, is a restriction on a lawyer's right to practice and on "the right of future clients to retain the counsel of their choice."
+If it requires disclosure of information about other clients, such a provision also raises confidentiality concerns under Rule 1.6.
+Here, too, the commenters questioned whether this type of restriction serves any purpose other than "to prevent other prospective clients from engaging competent counsel of their choice." - Provisions that redefine "issue" and "positional" conflicts and/or empower the client to decide unilaterally what constitutes a conflict.
 OCGs may expand the issue conflict restriction "dramatically to include the representation of another party in any matter in which the lawyer advocates-or may at some future time advocate-positions on policy or legal principles that are-or may at some future time be-adverse to the client's interests (emphasis in original)."

-Another law firm comment quoted an OCG clause that directed outside counsel to identify the client's affiliates "from a review of our 10K and related corporate disclosures."
+A separate comment from a single law firm quoted an OCG clause that directed outside counsel to identify the client's affiliates "from a review of our 10-K and related corporate disclosures."
+30 c.
+Comments from a Legal Malpractice Insurer